1jour1vin

 Wine rated (2024 guide) 93+/100

-The Champagne Special Cuvée NV opens with a bright yellow/silver hue and reveals a fresh and actually more mineral profile than I expected on the nose, revealing layers of fresh raspberries, brioche, wet stone, and orange blossom.
-The palate is medium-bodied to full-bodied and classically rounded, as one would expect from this house, but it retains good tension and a silky, chalky texture, with ultra-fine mousse, salinity in its notes of grapefruit zest and almond, and a creamy texture on the finish.
-This is a very stylish wine that will drink very well over the next ten years.
-They always try to have 8 to 10 vintages in the blend, the oldest being 18 years old (15 years when bottled).
+Upon opening, the Champagne Special Cuvée NV displays a bright yellow-silver hue and reveals a fresh, surprisingly mineral-driven nose—more so than I had anticipated—unfolding layers of fresh raspberries, brioche, wet stone, and orange blossom.
+On the palate, it is medium- to full-bodied and classically rounded, as one would expect from this house, yet it retains good tension and a silky, chalky texture, with an ultra-fine mousse, a hint of salinity in its notes of grapefruit zest and almond, and a creamy finish.
+This is a very stylish wine that will drink beautifully over the next ten years.
+They always aim to include 8 to 10 vintages in the blend, with the oldest being 18 years old (15 years old at bottling).

 1JOUR1VIN PRICE